 Relaxation is one of the basic effects of meditation; also, to a certain degree it is one of its conditions.
 Relaxation is releasing the tensions on the body, and calming the breath.
 Meditation uses relaxation coupled with regulation of attention (one-pointedness), and introspection (looking inside rather than outside) to drive you to deeper states of consciousness.

 So next time you listen to a guided meditation and all that happens is a body-scan, know that that is mostly relaxation (perhaps with some mindfulness), but not meditation.
-There is nothing wrong with that – it does help to relief stress.
+There is nothing wrong with that – it does help to relieve stress.
 But meditation goes deeper, and serves also to prevent stress to happen in the first place.

 Relaxation is an appetizer; meditation is the main course.[Image from www.alexandertechnique.tv]